Ryan Christie: 2019–20

 Christie scored a hat-trick in a 7–0 win against St Johnstone in the first game of the 2019–20 Scottish Premiership season.
 In October 2020, he scored the opening goal of the 2019–20 Scottish Cup semi-final against Aberdeen (delayed from its usual April scheduling due the COVID-19 pandemic in Scotland, which also led to Celtic being awarded the Premiership title after the season was curtailed) with a curling left-footed shot from outside the penalty area – Celtic won 2–0.
 In the final against Hearts he scored a very similar goal, again the first of the match and with almost the same amount of time elapsed, but then missed his penalty in the subsequent shootout following a 3–3 draw after extra time; he was the only Celtic player to fail with his attempt as they won the trophy.

 Bournemouth

 On 31 August 2021, Christie moved to England, joining EFL Championship club Bournemouth on a three-year contract, for a reported transfer fee of around £1.5 million.
 On 11 September 2021, Christie came off the bench to make his Bournemouth debut in the side's 3–0 win over Barnsley.
 On 8 October 2022, he scored his first Premier League goal in a 2–1 victory over Leicester City.

 In April 2025, he sustained a groin injury which would sideline him for the remainder of the 2024–25 season.
+Regardless, his performances up to that point earned him the Supporters' Player of the Season award from the club.

+On 8 September 2026, in the third round of the 2026-27 EFL Cup, he scored a hat-trick in a 4–0 win over EFL Championship side Lincoln City.